-- The council, except as expressly limited by statute, may adopt any ordinance to regulate, require, prohibit, govern, control or supervise any activities, business, conduct, or condition. - 2.
-All ordinances must be in written form before a vote is taken.

-- Except for ordinances for the codification or general revision of county ordinances, no ordinance shall be passed containing more than one subject. - 4.
+- 1. The council, except as expressly limited by statute, may adopt any ordinance to regulate, require, prohibit, govern, control or supervise any activities, business, conduct, or condition. - 2.
+All ordinances must be in written form before a vote is taken. - 3.
+Except for ordinances for the codification or general revision of county ordinances, no ordinance shall be passed containing more than one subject. - 4.
 Any ordinance passed by the council shall contain and be in substantially the following order and form: - a.
 Ordinance number and date; - b.
-A short title which indicates the nature of the subject matter of the ordinance; - A long title stating the need or reason for the ordinance and summarizing its contents; - d.
+A short title which indicates the nature of the subject matter of the ordinance; - c.
+A long title stating the need or reason for the ordinance and summarizing its contents. - d.
 An ordaining clause which states "The County Legislative Body of Salt Lake County ordains as follows:"; - e.
-The body or subject of the ordinance; - f.
-When applicable, a statement indicating the penalty for violation of the ordinance; - g.
+The body or subject or the ordinance; - f.
+When applicable, a statement indicating the penalty for violation of the ordinance;

+- g.
 A statement indicating the effective date of the ordinance; - h.
-A signature line for the chair or acting chair and for the county clerk; - An ordinance history indicating the approval or disapproval of the council members and the county mayor and final disposition of the ordinance and an ordinance summary as required by statute. - 5.
-Except in exigent circumstances, or except when directed by a majority of council members present, all ordinances, including ordinances relating to planning and zoning matters enacted pursuant to Title 19, Salt Lake County Code of commend persons or groups for notable activities which have been called to the attention of the council.
-Memorials in the form of resolutions need not be [approved] reviewed as to form by the attorney.
+A signature line for the chair or acting chair and for the county clerk; - i.
+An ordinance history indicating the approval or disapproval of the council members and the county mayor and final disposition of the ordinance and an ordinance summary as required by statute. - 5.
+Except in exigent circumstances, or except when directed by a majority of council members present, all ordinances,, including ordinances relating to planning and zoning matters enacted pursuant to Title 19, Salt Lake County Code of Ordinances, 2001, shall be introduced in writing and read or described to the council at least one meeting prior to the council's consideration for adoption of the ordinance.
+Copies of the proposed ordinance shall be provided to the news media and posted in public places, along with the agenda for the meeting at which the ordinance is to be considered. - 6.
+Upon adoption, each ordinance shall be signed as required within five days and submitted to the county mayor for approval or veto.